StaticAssets/static-assets-laravel/README.md

 # Static Assets for Laravel

-This package enables your Laravel app to use your compiled assets (e.g. js & css files) generated and hosted with Static Assets.
+This [Static Assets](https://staticassets.app) package enables your Laravel app's static asset management by enabling remote compilation and hosting, streamlining development workflows and resource utilization.

+You'll no longer need to install Node.js onto your hosts just for asset compilation.
+Plug get all the benefits of remote management including faster compilation times, reduced resource utilization, CDN hosting and more.

-To learn about what Static Assets can do for you, visit [staticassets.app](https://staticassets.app).
+To learn about what Static Assets can do for you and to set up your account, visit [staticassets.app](https://staticassets.app).

 ## Requirements